noqcks/google-oidc-kubernetes/README.md

 # Google OIDC for Kubernetes Dashboard & Kubectl

-This will show you how to setup your Kubernetes cluster so that you can access it from the dashboard and `kubectl` with a Google OIDC token.
+This will show you how to setup your Kubernetes cluster so that you can access it from the dashboard _and_ `kubectl` with a Google OIDC token.

 Most of the document assumes that you're using kops on AWS, but you should be able to extract the relevant information to run this anywhere.

 ## Versions

 - kubectl: 1.8.6
-- kubernetes: 1.8.6 **w/ RBAC enabled**
+- Kubernetes: 1.8.6 **w/ RBAC enabled**
-- kops: 1.8
+- Kops: 1.8

 The RBAC part is important.

 ## Tools